rezer-bleede/refdata-hub/README.md

 └── README.md
 ```

-Each directory currently contains a placeholder `.gitkeep` file to keep the structure under version control.
-Implementation details will evolve as components are developed.
-The Reviewer UI now ships with a polished Material UI experience that can switch between accessible dark, warm, cool, and lively themes directly from the header.
+The repository now contains a fully functional end-to-end workflow with integration tests in `tests/`, a semantic matcher in `matcher/`, a FastAPI backend in `api/`, and a multi-page React dashboard in `reviewer-ui/` with accessible theme switching baked into the header.

 ## Feature Breakdown